mtopircean/essential-oils/README.md

 #### Colour Selection
 - Red: alert
 - Cyan: Menu
 - White: for everything else in order to add a contrast to HEROKU background
 ![Alt text](/readme/images/color-scheme.jpg)

 #### Features

+**External Features Implemented**

+**Overall view on features present in the application**

 ## Testing and Validation

 #### Spellcheck

+Spellcheck was run using word spellcheck validation option.
+All found spelling errors where corrected in order to give the user a clean experience when ussing the tool.

 #### CI Linter